 How to Create a DNR Order

-If you decide you don’t want to receive resuscitation, you can fill out a DNR form, such as this one which was developed by the California Emergency Medical Service Authority.
+If you decide you don’t want to receive resuscitation, you can fill out a DNR form (aka POLST form).
 You will need to have your doctor sign the form and put a DNR order on your medical chart/record.

 Make sure your loved ones understand your wishes so they can advocate for you in an emergency.
 You can also keep a copy of that form on your person to avoid receiving this care from medical staff or first responders.

-An Advance Directive (“AD”, aka Power of Attorney for Healthcare) is a California legal document that outlines your end-of-life preferences.
-It also allows you to name an agent to make medical decisions on your behalf if you cannot do so yourself.
+An Advance Directive (“AD”, aka Power of Attorney for Health Care) is a California legal document that outlines your end-of-life preferences.
+It also allows you to name an agent to make medical decisions on your behalf if you become incapacitated.

 Why Create an Advance Directive?